 Short-term profitability is always an important goal, but long-term share value is a strategic consideration which owners need to consider in building the value of their business.
 If you would like to discuss this article further or further information about our services in working with business owners in achieving successful exit strategies then contact us at email@example.com or see our contact page for further options.

-Business planning often gets a bad press, yet those who do sit down and plan their business are so much more focused, confident, and successful than those who float along with the economic tide.
+Business planning often gets a bad press.
+Yet those who do sit down and plan their business are so much more focused, confident, and successful than those who float along with the economic tide.
+Successful leaders plan their business, so they can focus on leading their team to deliver that plan.

-Over the past ten years as a strategic planner we’ve worked with hundreds of business owners and seen how those that create a plan and implement it, do so much better then those owners who try aimlessly lead their business on a wing, a prayer or a dream.
+Over the past ten years as a strategic planner we’ve worked with hundreds of business owners and seen how those that create a plan and implement it.
+Those that plan their business do so much better than those owners who try aimlessly lead their business on a wing, a prayer or a dream.
+Successful leader’s plan their business, so that everyone knows where they are going what their role is in achieving that success.

 According the latest BERR report, Small and Medium-sized Enterprises (SME’s) together accounted for 99.9 per cent of all enterprises, 59.8 per cent of private sector employment and 49.0 per cent of private sector turnover.
 SME’s really do matter to the British economy, and yet they receive little effective support from Government agencies despite being the backbone of the economy, employment, and innovation.